The world has a funny way of throwing tough curve balls at us.

 You will realize that you’re on the right track when you no longer want to look back, and you are eager to take the next step.
 This requires exerting some energy and stepping out of your comfort zone.

-How to Become a Happier, More Positive Person
+How to Be a Happy More Positive Person

 26. Avoid pessimism.